Chief Executive

 David Minns

-The Executive Chairman of Chartered Accounting and Advisory firm Jaquillard Minns, and founder and director of a number of other businesses in the finance and investment sector, David brings invaluable business and governance experience and insights to his role as Chair of the Fay Fuller Foundation Board.
+The Founder and Consultant of Chartered Accounting and Advisory firm Jaquillard Minns, and founder and director of a number of other businesses in the finance and investment sector, David brings invaluable business and governance experience and insights to his role as Chair of the Fay Fuller Foundation Board.
 David loves to assist others in formalising their charitable giving and founded JM Philanthropy to provide a bespoke service that helps people to identify and achieve their goals for giving.
 Aside from the Fay Fuller Foundation, David also gives his time to a number of Private Philanthropic entities.

 Director